Princess Muna Al Hussein: Marriage and children

 They were divorced on 21 December 1972.
-She retained the custody of their four children and was given Humar Palace, 15 miles west of Amman.
+She retained the custody of their four children and was given Humar Palace, at Al-Hummar, 15 miles west of Amman.
 She continues to work and live in Jordan.

 Causes and activities

 She is involved in the development of nursing in Jordan, founding the Princess Muna Scholarship Fund for Nursing.
 In 1962, she founded the Princess Muna College of Nursing, now the Princess Muna College of Nursing and Allied Health Professions.

 She is the WHO Patron for Nursing and Midwifery in the Eastern Mediterranean Region, former Commissioner to the UN High-Level Commission on Health Employment and Economic Growth and Champion for the Nursing Now Campaign.
 In a speech at the opening of the 73rd World Health Assembly 2020, she recognised the contribution of healthcare workers for their courage and relentless fight against COVID-19 and said that "applause without action is no longer acceptable".